LucyQ19/GiphyAPI/README.md

 ### About my Website:

 This website uses the GIPHY API to create a dynamic webpage that populates with gifs of zoo animals of your choice.
-The GIPHY API is called using AJAX, and jQuery is used to dynamically change the HTML of the website.

-### How My GIF-tastic Website Works
+### How My GIFtastic Website Works

 * Click on any button to populate 10 gifs of that specific zoo animal.
 * Next, click on any zoo animal gif to play, and click again to pause it.